Careers in art and design

 Art careers come in all shapes and sizes.
 There are art industry jobs creating original works, selling and promoting them, and displaying them to the public in museums and galleries.
 There are jobs teaching others about art and jobs helping people to express themselves through art.

 There are also lots of art related jobs outside the world of art.
 Artistic vision and design skills are needed in areas such as architecture, fashion, media, film and theatre.
-Here we're concentrating on visual art and design careers, but take a look at our article on creative career options if you’re interested in other areas such as writing.
+Here we're concentrating on visual art and design careers, but take a look at the rest of the arts and creative careers section if you’re interested in other areas such as writing, acting or music.

 Jobs directly to do with art

 Fine artists create original works of art.
 This can be in any medium, such as paint, wood, metal or textiles.
 What distinguishes the work of fine artists from most other careers on this list is that its purpose is purely to be a work of art, rather than to add visual appeal to something with a functional purpose (such as making a building, clothing item or webpage look good).
 Fine artists make money by selling their work, and many have another job too to give them a regular, reliable income.
 You don’t have to have qualifications in art to be an artist, but a degree in art is a typical starting point.

 Read our artist job description to find out more.

 Art gallery curators are in charge of the artworks that a gallery owns or has on loan.
 Large galleries often divide their collections up into groups, each with its own curator.
 Curators are involved in buying or borrowing artworks, deciding how to display them, writing explanatory materials for visitors, giving talks to students and the public, keeping records of the works, working with conservators to ensure that artworks stay in good condition, overseeing junior staff and potentially carrying out relevant academic research.
 You’ll usually need a relevant degree, such as art or art history.